What you need to learn about establishing paternity

 Paternity means "fatherhood."
 A person's status as a legal parent of a child depends on the marital status of the parents.
 A paternity establishment case decides the legal status of the biological parents who were not married to each other when the child was born.
 Health insurance providers may want this done before they will cover the child.
 This also makes it easier for the child to get benefits available through a parent, such as social security.

 Paternity legal issues can be complicated.
 This is only a general explanation.
 You should talk to a lawyer who can advise you about your rights and responsibilities.
 A lawyer may help with your entire case or specific parts of your case (called limited scope representation).
 A lawyer providing limited help usually will charge a fixed fee or charge by the hour.
-Click these links for more information:
+Click the links below for more information:

 How is legal status as a parent established through the court?

 A man who believes he is the biological father of a child may file a Father's Petition for Declaration of Paternity, Child Custody and/or Support (CAFC301) form.
 The case is filed in a circuit court where the child or co-parent resides, or where a case involving the child already is pending.
 Other interested persons permitted by law and the state of Missouri also may file a petition to establish paternity.

 What happens if I am notified that I am part of a paternity establishment case?

 Do not ignore a summons or notice.
 If you do, the court may make decisions without you taking part.
 After a defendant/respondent has been served (notified), a written response called an "Answer" must be filed within 30 days.
 The defendant/respondent then is entitled to written notice of future court proceedings.